aarenb/student-task-manager/README.md

 Students who want to organize and keep track of their studies and deadlines.

 **Features**
-- Create tasks with a name, short description and a date and time for when it should be complete
+- Create tasks with a name, short description and a date and time for when it should be completed
 - Tasks are saved in the browser's local storage, so they stay there unless you clear browser cache
-- Tick off completed tasks
+- Check off completed tasks
 - Edit the task information
 - Delete tasks you no longer wish to see
 - Fun student memes